A Proposal to Improve Comfort and Increase Energy Efficiency

 - We will follow the comfort of the room before and after the fan installation with our thermal comfort app TherMOOstat.
 Read about how TherMOOstat works here.

 The Essence Fan is manufactured by a company called Big Ass Fans © (yes, they have an interesting name, but they also make fantastic fans).
-To see the fan in action, you can watch a short video, and to learn even more about these fans, read case studies like this one on the Big Ass Fans website.
+To learn even more about these fans, read case studies like this one on the Big Ass Fans website.

 What Benefits Could You Gain from a Fan?

 - Efficient air mixing to prevent stratification of warm and cool air

 - In-depth study of thermal comfort to identify optimal conditions

 We would like to connect TherMOOstat feedback to the operation of this ceiling fan in room 1001 of Giedt Hall.
 Although you will have on/off control of this fan, the integration with TherMOOstat will allow the students in class to participate in their own thermal comfort.
 The data will be crowdsourced to account for everyone's participation, including your own if you wish to use TherMOOstat.

 Features of the Essence Fan

 - Gearless direct drive motor provides silent operation (<35 dBA)

 - Suitable for indoor or outdoor spaces